cpendo/alx-system_engineering-devops/0x00-shell_basics/README.md

 The '2-bring me home' file contains a shell script that returns you to home user home directory.

-The '3-listfiles' file contains a shell script that display current directory contents in a long format.
+The '3-listfiles' file contains a shell script that displays current directory contents in a long format.

+The '4-listmorefiles' file contains a shell script that displays current directory contents, including hidden files in long format.